 - retail businesses that were required to close and/or subject to in-person restrictions; and

 - businesses that were required to close to the public (barbershops, hair salons, tattoo or piercing parlors and related personal care services).

 - Governor Cuomo signed an executive order empowering business owners to deny service to those not wearing facial coverings.

-- Confused about the Phases of Reopening NYC?
+- Questions about the Phases of Reopening NYC?
 In addition to the info below, the city now has a hotline for reopening questions: 888-727-4692.

 - Phase 1 – happening now.
 For retail who can provide limited curbside service or in-store pickup or drop off.
 (Also included in this phase, but not in our area: hunting, fishing, agriculture, manufacturing, construction and wholesale trade.)
 See the types of businesses and guidelines here.

-- Phase 3 – slated for July 6.
+- Phase 3 – began Mon., July 6.
 For personal care businesses, including tattoo and piercing facilities, nail specialty, massage therapy, spas, waxing and tanning services, cosmetology, and any appearance enhancement practitioners; read the guidelines here.
 This phase also includes the reopening of food service establishments with indoor seating space.
 Read the guidelines here.